cakephp-fr/docker/cakephp/3.x/README.md

-[Test repo] Please use https://github.com/occitech/docker/tree/master/cakephp/3.x
+# Docker for CakePHP 3.x #

+I took some tips from this [nice repo](https://github.com/eko/docker-symfony)

 1. **First install docker on your computer with the [official doc](https://docs.docker.com/installation/#installation).**

-   On a mac, it will install boot2docker (a small vm) and you'll be able to launch Boot2docker app in the `Applications` folder that opens a Terminal bash.
+   On a mac, Docker Toolbox will install everything you need to be able to launch containers.

-   IMPORTANT : If you use boot2docker, get the ip of your boot2docker vm :
-   `boot2docker ip` (ex: 192.168.59.104).
+   IMPORTANT : On a mac, a small vm is installed, you can type `docker-machine ip default` (ex: 192.168.59.104) to know on which host containers will be launched.
 You will enter this address in your webbrowser to see your web pages.

 2. **Clone this repo anywhere in your computer.